ovity/octotree/README.md

 When that happens, Octotree will ask for your [GitHub personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use).
 If you don't already have one, [create one](https://github.com/settings/tokens/new), then copy and paste it into the textbox.
 Note that the minimal scopes that should be granted are `public_repo` and `repo` (if you need access to private repositories).

-#### GitLab
-Octotree uses [GitLab API](http://doc.gitlab.com/ce/api/) to retrieve repository metadata.
-By default, Octotree attempts to retrieve the access token embedded in the GitLab DOM and use the token to authenticate against the GitLab API.
-If Octotree cannot retrieve the token, it will prompt you to [create one](https://gitlab.com/profile/personal_access_tokens).

 ### Enterprise URLs
-By default, Octotree only works on `github.com` and `gitlab.com`.
+By default, Octotree only works on `github.com`.
 To support enterprise version (Chrome and Opera only), you must grant Octotree sufficient permissions.
 Follow these steps to do so:

-* To add GitHub enterprise, go to any GitHub repo; otherwise, go to any GitLab repo (e.g. [gitlab-ce](https://gitlab.com/gitlab-org/gitlab-ce)).
+* Go to any GitHub repo
 * Open the Octotree settings panel

 ![Settings](docs/settings.jpg)

-* Fill in the GitHub/GitLab Enterprise URLs textbox, _one URL per line_
+* Fill in the GitHub Enterprise URLs textbox, _one URL per line_
 * Click Save and accept the permission prompt
-* Navigate to your GitHub/GitLab Enterprise site
+* Navigate to your GitHub Enterprise site
 * You might be asked to create an [access token](#access-token)

 ### Others